Pontiac (automobile): 1970–1982

 The 1976 models were the last of the traditional American large cars powered by mostly big-block V8 engines.
-After this year, all GM models would go through "downsizing" and shrink in length, width, weight, and available engine size.
+After this year, all GM full-size models would go through "downsizing" and shrink in length, width, weight, and available engine size.
 The 1976 Sunbird, based on the Chevrolet Vega and Monza's equivalent, joined the line.
 It was first offered as a Notchback, with a Hatchback body style added in 1977.
 The Vega Wagon body style was added in 1978, Sunbird Safari Wagon, replacing the Astre Safari Wagon.
 The Sunbird was offered in its rear-wheel-drive configuration through the 1980 model year.
 (Sunbird Safari wagon through 1979.)

+For the 1977 model year, the full-sized Pontiacs received the same "downsizing" as GM's other "B" body cars.
+The Grand Ville was dropped, but the new Bonnevilles and Catalinas continued to be best-sellers, although their styling shared more similarity to the Chevrolet Caprice than ever before.

 In mid-year 1977, Pontiac introduced the Phoenix, an upscale version of the Ventura which replaced the Ventura entirely after the end of the 1977 model year.
 Pontiac also introduced its 151 CID "Iron Duke" 4-cylinder overhead valve engine.
 It was first used in the 1977 Astre, replacing Astre's aluminum-block 140 CID Vega engine.
 The 'Iron Duke' engine would later go into many GM and non-GM automobiles into the early 1990s.
 The 151 cubic inch I4 and the 301 CID V8 were the last two engines designed solely by Pontiac.
 Subsequent engine design would be accomplished by one central office with all designs being shared by each brand.

-For the 1977 model year, the full-sized Pontiacs received the same "downsizing" as GM's other "B" body cars.
-The new Bonnevilles and Catalinas continued to be best-sellers, although their styling similarity to the Chevrolet Caprice.
-In 1981, the full-size Bonneville was discontinued, and the name was reassigned to the "A" body intermediate platform.
-That left the Catalina as the only big Pontiac, further reducing sales as buyers went for more plushness.

-The remainder of the 1970s and the early 1980s saw the continued rise of luxury, safety, and economy as the key selling points in Pontiac products.
+The remainder of the 1970s and the early 1980s saw luxury, safety, and economy becoming ever-more important selling points in Pontiac products.
 Wire-spoked wheel covers returned for the first time since the 1930s.
 More station wagons than ever were being offered.
 Padded vinyl roofs were options on almost every model.
 Rear-wheel drive began its slow demise with the introduction of the first front-wheel drive Pontiac, the 1980 Phoenix (a version of the Chevrolet Citation).

 The Firebird was successfully marketed by product placement in the 'Smokey and the Bandit' film and The Rockford Files TV show.
-The Firebird was available with Formula and Trans Am packages, plus a Pontiac first- a turbocharged V8, for the 1980 and 1981 model years.
+The Firebird was available with Formula and Trans Am packages, and a turbocharged V8—a Pontiac first—was also available for the 1980 and 1981 model years.